MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview_containerfromindex_1393457780.md

 ## -returns

-The container for the item at the specified index within the item collection, if the item has a container; otherwise, null.
+The container for the item at the specified index within the item collection, if the item has a container; otherwise, `null`.

 ## -remarks